F1 Track Stats: Dutch Grand Prix at Zandvoort

 Jim Clark and Niki Lauda share the record for most podiums at Zandvoort, with six each.

-Max Verstappen is the only current driver to take multiple podiums at Zandvoort, while Lewis Hamilton, Valtteri Bottas, George Russell, Charles Leclerc, Fernando Alonso and Pierre Gasly have also finished on the Dutch Grand Prix podium in the last two seasons.
+Lewis Hamilton, Valtteri Bottas, George Russell, Fernando Alonso, Pierre Gasly and Lando Norris have also finished on the Dutch Grand Prix podium in the last three seasons.

 The furthest back a podium finish has come from at Zandvoort is 16th on the grid, which happened for Jean-Pierre Beltoise in the 1968 Dutch Grand Prix.
 At least one podium finisher came from outside the top nine on the grid in every race at the circuit between 1979 and 1985.

-The 1968 Dutch Grand Prix is the only race at the track where none of the top three qualifiers have gone on to finish on the podium.
+The 1968 Dutch Grand Prix is the only race at the track in which none of the top three qualifiers have gone on to finish on the podium.

 There have been four races at the track where the top three on the grid have all finished on the podium, with them finishing in the order that they started in 1970, 1974, 1978 and 2021.